Awards will be announced after April 15th.

 For more information call Sherry Barndollar Rock of the DACOR Bacon House Foundation at (202) 682-0500 x.17; (800) 344-9127 or e-mail email@example.com.

 Foreign Language and Area Studies Fellowships are funded by the U.S. Department of Education, Higher Education Act, Title VI.
-Fellowships are available to graduate and professional school students whose academic work includes foreign language study and whose career plans include teaching, public service or business related to African Studies, European Studies, Latin American Studies or Middle East Studies.
-The eligible languages for each competition are announced on the application.
+Fellowships are available to graduate and professional school students whose academic work includes foreign language study and whose career plans include teaching, public service or business related to European Studies.
 FLAS fellowships are available for the summer and for the academic year.

 Only U.S. citizens or permanent residents of the U.S. are eligible to apply.